Johnnie Hamilton-Mason

 Professor

 Hamilton-Mason serves on several national boards and committees, including the Research Education Collaborative for the Palestinian Al Quds University, the Massachusetts Advocacy for Children, and the Boston-area Heritage Guild.
-She was named the Massachusetts National Association of Social Worker's "Social Work Educator of the Year," in 2013, received the Council on Social Work Education's "Feminist Scholarship Award," in 2019, the National Association of Black Social Worker's "Distinguished Professor of the Year Award" in 2020 and the Greater Boston Association of Black Social Workers "Sankofa Community Development Award" 2016.
+She was named the Massachusetts National Association of Social Worker's "Social Work Educator of the Year," in 2013, received the Council on Social Work Education's "Feminist Scholarship Award," in 2019, the National Association of Black Social Worker's "Distinguished Professor of the Year Award" in 2020 and the Greater Boston Association of Black Social Workers "Sankofa Community Development Award" in 2016.
 Hamilton-Mason has co-authored Systemic Racism in the United States: Scaffolding as Social Construction (2018).
-Through her work as the Visiting Scholar at Embrace Boston, funded by the Boston Foundation, Hamilton-Mason is currently writing the official history of the League of Women for Community Service, one of the oldest continuously running Black women's clubs in the United States.
+Through her work as the Visiting Scholar at Embrace Boston, funded by the Boston Foundation, Hamilton-Mason is writing the official history of the League of Women for Community Service, one of the oldest continuously running Black women's clubs in the United States.

 License/Certification